 Radiology and Imaging Specialists has MRI units available for all your imaging needs.
-Our Wide Bore MRI is located at our Central, Pablo and Plant City offices.
+Our Wide Bore MRI is located at our Central, Kissimmee, Pablo and Plant City offices.
 MRI uses radiofrequency waves and a strong magnetic field rather than radiation to provide detailed images of the body.
 MRI is an invaluable tool in early diagnosis.
 It assists physicians in evaluating the function as well as the structure of many organs.
 MRI is essential for the diagnosis of many conditions, including stroke, cancer, heart and vascular disease, as well as joint and musculoskeletal disorders.
 MRI evaluates body structures that may not be as visible with other imaging methods.

 To learn more about your MRI options, call Radiology and Imaging Specialists today at (863) 688-2334.
 We have several locations in the Polk County region.